TalhaAhmed2000/Digital-Literacy-Survey-App/README.md

 ```
 ![Code_MPipjdsyMa](https://user-images.githubusercontent.com/122668359/234616014-010cdddc-8607-4ac3-95f5-4ccb871dd463.png)

-If you see the word `active` in bold then that means the server is listening on the specified port number.
+The word `active` in bold then that means the server is listening on the specified port number.
 On the other hand `inactive` in bold, would mean the opposite and troubleshooting is required.
-In that case, you might want to check the following:
+In that case, troubleshoot of some sort like the following is required:

-- Check whether you service is in fact being listened to by the server.
-You can do this by running the command `sudo lsof -i:port_number`.
+- Check whether the intended application is being listened to by the server.
+Do this by running the command `sudo lsof -i:port_number`.
 The followins shows a sample output for port 80.
 ```
 sudo lsof -i:80
 ```
 ![Code_j03sCptnf7](https://user-images.githubusercontent.com/122668359/234619441-c881be5d-50ca-4ab2-adeb-0cc51a4083fb.png)

 The figure is showing some service by the name of "apache2" is being listened to by the server at port 80.
-If it does not match with your expectations, you might want to contact the deployment team for clarification.
+If it does not match with one's expectations, contacting the deployment team for clarification would help.

 - Check the shiny server logs to see any discrepencies in the starting/stopping etc of the server.
 Do this by running the command `journalctl -u shiny-server`.